Floods and Grants Pass

 People living in floodplains are 27 times more likely to experience a flood than a fire during a 30-year mortgage.
 However, buildings can be protected through insurance and physical alteration.

-You might already have flood insurance through your mortgage escrow, because all homes bought after 1970 with federally guaranteed funds (through a federally-insured bank) or with FHA, VA and SBA loans must be insured.
-However, that insurance only covers the building and you may want to purchase additional insurance to cover the building’s contents.
-Any licensed insurance agent can sign you up.
+All homes and structures in a Floodway or 100-year floodplain bought after 1970 with federally guaranteed funds (through a federally-insured bank) or with FHA, VA, and SBA loans must carry flood insurance.
+However, that insurance only covers the building.
+You may want to purchase additional insurance to cover the building's contents.
+Any licensed insurance agent can help you find a plan that works for you.

-Flood protection measures may be built in during construction, or added to an existing building.
-The best protection is to build above the flood level.
-All new homes constructed in the floodplain must be built 1 foot above the 100-year flood level.
-A surveyor can tell if an existing building is above the flood level.
+Flood protection measures may be built-in during construction, or added to an existing building.
+The best protection is to build above the base flood level.
+All new commercial buildings, homes, garages, sheds, and other structures constructed in the 100-year floodplain must be built 1 foot above the Base Flood Elevation (BFE).
+A surveyor can confirm if an existing building is above the BFE.

 Other flood protection measures include:

-All new building and substantial improvements to property in the floodplain must meet National Flood Insurance Program regulations.
+All new buildings and substantial improvements to property in the floodplain must meet National Flood Insurance Program regulations.
 City permits are required before one can build, fill, or substantially improve buildings or property in the 100-year floodplain.
-Development on property located in a flood zone are required to submit a Flood Elevation Certificate (PDF) as part of the building permit application.
+Development on property located in a flood zone is required to submit a Flood Elevation Certificate (PDF) Opens a New Window. as part of the building permit application.

 How to Protect Our Community

-Gilbert Creek and other creeks are drains that carry rainwater out of the city to the Rogue River and on to the ocean.
-When the creeks and the river become clogged with trash, debris or heavy vegetation, flooding is increased.
-City ordinances protect our drainage ways by prohibiting the dumping of materials into waterways and the construction of buildings and fences less than 20 feet from the top of the bank.
+Keeping creeks and drains clear of debris and garbage is one of the easiest ways to reduce flood risk.
+Gilbert Creek and other creeks carry rainwater out of the city to the Rogue River.
+When waterways become clogged with trash, debris, or heavy vegetation, flooding and flood risk are increased.
+City ordinances protect our community by prohibiting the dumping of materials into waterways and the construction of structures and fences within 20 feet from the edge of the bank.

 To report dumping, a blocked creek, or an illegal development, please call 541-450-6060.